State of Illinois

 What if I need to postpone or reschedule my hearing?

 If you need to postpone your hearing, you should follow the instructions on the notice you receive that states when your hearing will be held.

-If you do not come to your hearing and do not ask for a postponement, DHS will consider the appeal ended.
-DHS will send you a written notice of this decision, but may reschedule the appeal if, within 10 days of the notice, you provide us with good cause, in writing, why you couldn't come.
+If you do not come to your hearing and do not ask for a postponement, IDHS will consider the appeal ended.
+IDHS will send you a written notice of this decision, but may reschedule the appeal if, within 10 days of the notice, you provide us with good cause, in writing, why you couldn't come.